redsift/d3-rs-lines/README.md

 `curve`|*String, Function*, https://github.com/d3/d3-shape#curves, excluding closed and open curves.
 If a function is supplied, it should implement https://github.com/d3/d3-shape#custom-curves
 `symbol`|*(Array of) String, Function* https://github.com/d3/d3-shape#symbolCircle or https://github.com/d3/d3-shape#custom-symbol-types
-`legendOrientation`|*String* top, left, bottom, right, voronoi
+`legendOrientation`|*String* top, left, bottom, right, voronoi `voronoiAttraction`|*Number -1...0...1* When using the voronoi legendOrientation, how far the label is dragged to the data line.
+0 implies no dragging, -1 pushes the labels away